 Please ‘Act on Acceptance’ as usual and deposit the manuscript in ORA within 3 months of acceptance; if necessary it will remain a ‘closed’ deposit.
-It will need to be flagged as an exception; our precise mechanism for recording REF exceptions is yet to be finalised.
+It will need to be flagged as an exception; please notify your departmental OA Admin contact so that it can be recorded.

 Authors can therefore publish in non-compliant journals and remain eligible for the REF.